This webpage is being updated!

 - The FLTA grant will only cover one academic year (9 months).
 The J-1 visa for the program cannot be extended.

-- The FLTA grants are subjected to the so-called two-year home country residence requirement.
+- The FLTA grants are subject to the so-called two-year home country residence requirement.
 Based on this requirement, the grantee must return to Finland for two years after the grant period ends.
 The grantee cannot apply for a work permit or an immigration visa to the U.S. during this time.
 However, normal tourist visits and studying are possible.

 - The FLTA program does not support J-2 family visas, which means that the grantee with a J-1 visa cannot take family with them.
 However, it is possible for families to briefly visit grantees as tourists.